QiaLin/TextClassifier_NLP/README.md

 4.Wait and it would take serveral seconds to train the data and predict your input
 ![image](https://user-images.githubusercontent.com/47118475/176946463-70477ee5-9fd5-47cd-8826-60c11978e6de.png)

-5. Enter your movie comments
+5. Enter your movie comments in white block
 ![image](https://user-images.githubusercontent.com/47118475/176946609-dae7bc5b-cc98-4b22-a765-f4cc7b87fe3e.png)